 Rent refers to the lease of space to tenants and other commercial spaces such as sales stands, lease of commercial spaces for publicity and promotion, exploitation of parking lots, and fees concerning the transfer of rights to use property spaces.

 b) Services

 Services provided refer to the revenue from managing the energy and power supply of shopping malls.

-The Company's total revenues are realized in Brazil.
+The total revenue of the Company is made in Brazil.

 Statement of Income per segment